The Bucket List: Plot

 Two elderly men, blue-collar automotive mechanic Carter Chambers and billionaire Edward Cole, meet for the first time in a hospital owned by Edward after both men are diagnosed with terminal lung cancer.

-Carter, a gifted amateur historian and family man, wanted to become a history professor in his youth but chose to start a family instead.
-Edward, a four-time divorced healthcare tycoon and cultured loner, enjoys drinking kopi luwak, one of the most expensive coffees in the world and mocking his personal valet Matthew, whom he wrongly but intentionally calls Thomas.
+Carter, a gifted amateur historian and family man, wanted to become a history professor in his youth but had to make a choice when he was having a baby.
+Edward is a four-time divorced healthcare tycoon and cultured loner.
+He enjoys drinking kopi luwak, one of the most expensive coffees in the world and mocking his personal valet Matthew, whom he wrongly but intentionally calls Thomas.

 While in the hospital, Carter and Edward manage to find common ground.
 For fun, Carter started writing a list of activities to do before he "kicks the bucket."
 After hearing he has less than a year to live, he dejectedly discards his list.

-Edward finds the list the next morning and urges him to do everything on it, adds his own items and offers to finance all expenses.
-Carter agrees and though his wife Virginia objects, the two patients begin their globetrotting last vacation along with Matthew.
+Edward finds the list the next morning and urges Carter to do everything on it, adds his own items and offers to finance all expenses.
+He agrees, although his wife Virginia objects, so the two patients begin their globetrotting last vacation along with Matthew.
 They go skydiving, drive a vintage Shelby Mustang and Dodge Challenger around California Speedway, fly over the North Pole, eat dinner at Chèvre d'or, visit the Taj Mahal, ride motorcycles on the Great Wall of China, attend a lion safari in Tanzania and visit Mount Everest.

 Atop the Great Pyramid of Giza, they confide mutually about faith and family.
 Carter reveals that he has long been feeling less in love with his wife and feels some regret for his chosen path.
-Edward discloses that he is deeply hurt by his estrangement from his only daughter, who estranged him after he drove away her abusive husband.
-Later, while in Hong Kong, Edward hires a prostitute to approach Carter, who has never been with any woman but his wife.
+Edward discloses that he is deeply hurt by his estrangement from his only daughter, who distanced herself after he drove away her abusive husband.
+Later, while in Hong Kong, Edward hires a prostitute to approach Carter, as he has never been with any woman but his wife.
 Carter declines and insists they stop the bucket list and go home.